 However, early indications are less positive at the local level.
-Due to the composition and sub-sectors of Pendle's manufacturing industries there is considerable exposure with manufacturing employment contracting in the local aerospace production sector through restructuring proposals at the Rolls Royce site in Barnoldswick, announced in December 2020.
+Due to the composition and sub-sectors of Pendle's manufacturing industries there is considerable exposure with manufacturing employment contracting in the local aerospace production sector through redundancies at Rolls Royce, announced in August 2020.